QuickBooks Blog

 How to Calculate the Effect of a Cash Dividend on Retained Earnings?

 Cash dividends are dividends paid in cash on a per-share basis.
-Let’s look at the journal entries when cash dividends are issued to understand the effect of cash dividends on retained earnings.
-For $1 cash dividends declared on all 100,000 outstanding shares by the company, the journal entries would be as follows:
+For example, for a $1 cash dividend declared on all 100,000 outstanding shares by the company, the journal entries would appear as follows:

 Day When Cash Dividend is Declared